-* Energy traders must sign national and EU registers
+* Energy traders must sign national and EU

 * Energy regulator ACER will monitor EU carbon market